How to Vote At Your Polling Place

 Step 4- Voting your ballot

 Now that you have received your ballot along with a secrecy folder, you will be directed to one of the voting booths that will allow you privacy in voting.
-You are allowed up to five minutes to vote, unless special circumstances allow for additional time to be given.
 You will see there are ovals printed to the left side of each candidate’s name or next to the responses for any issue which may appear on your ballot.
 To vote for your choice, completely fill in the oval with the marking pen which has been placed in the voting booth.
 If you make a mistake, you can request another ballot; however, you will be required to surrender the ballot on which you made the mistake.
 Do not hesitate to ask for a replacement ballot because you are permitted to obtain up to two additional ballots (a total of three).
+Once you have finished voting, you must leave the polling place.

 Step 5 – Deposit your ballot in the voting tabulating equipment